Want to know more about South America? Here are 25 Interesting Facts about South America that you probably didn’t know before reading this!

 In the global world, we’ve come to know it might be hard to imagine that there are still some indigenous tribes out there in the world which have had little or no contact at all with modern civilization.

 Some of these indigenous tribes have been discovered in the past years, deep into the Amazon rainforest.
-But scientists believe that there are more tribes out there which are hiding even further inside the forest.
+But scientists believe that there are more tribes out there that are hiding even further inside the forest.

 This is definitely one of the most interesting facts about South America!